 Benefits that are part of the social security system (unemployment, pensions, sickness and disability benefits, family allowances, income support) are within the competence of the federal government.
 The most important benefits that are within the competence of the regions are as follows.
 First, there are the benefits related to education (study allowances).
 Second, additional social assistance (in addition to income support) is also a regional matter.
 Third, since the mid-2000s, the compulsory "Flemish care insurance" was established, which is only applicable for inhabitants of the region of Flanders and optionally available for the inhabitants of Brussels.
 Since July 2014 the regional governments are responsible for child benefits.
-Until now (2018) the eligibility and computational rules are similar over regions, except for indexation.
-In 2017 the child benefits were indexed in Brussels and Wallonia, but remained unchanged in Flanders.
-In the following years the child benefits will be reformed by the regional governments.
+Until 2018, the eligibility and computational rules remained similar over regions, except for indexation.
+From 2019, the child benefits started to be reformed by the regional governments.
+Flanders introduced a new system in 2019, Wallonia changed some rules before reforming completely the system in 2020 and Brussels kept things unchanged until 2020.